sankage/sankage.github.io/index.md

 **Senior Web Developer**

-- Frontend development of new parent company website using Jekyll
+- Frontend development of new parent company website using Jekyll, HTML, JavaScript, and CSS via Sass
-- Construction of data aggregator for Google Analytics, DoubleClick Campaign Manager, and DoubleClick Search using Ruby on Rails and Sidekiq
+- Construction of data aggregator for Google Analytics, DoubleClick Campaign Manager, and DoubleClick Search using Ruby on Rails, Sidekiq, PostgreSQL, and version controlled via Git and GitHub
-- Consistently added new features to an internal client-focused web application using Javascript and Ruby
+- Consistently adding new features to an internal client-focused web application using Ruby, HTML, Sass, JavaScript

 ### [BKV, Inc.](http://www.bkv.com)
 2014-2017